SAMtoBAM/PAQman/pub_examples/CHM13/README.md

     #GC%	41.79

     ##so we have the expected ~24X coverage and ana average 39kb read length

-    ##get out of environment for getting the assemblies and reads
-    conda deactivate

 ## 3. Run PAQman on all assemblies
 The uses PAQman (see github READme for installation/usage instructions)